 CDIC is led by a core group of principal investigators with a broad array of medical, data analytics, health economics and research skills under one roof.
 This expertise combined with benefits of being situated within a community hospital with access to the Wellness Institute, and a market-oriented posture, combine to present a compelling case for commercial partners.

-Dr. Paul Komenda, Research Director is an Associate Professor of Medicine in the Section of Nephrology at the University of Manitoba where his has been on faculty since 2007.
+Dr. Paul Komenda, Research Director, is an Associate Professor of Medicine in the Section of Nephrology at the University of Manitoba where he has been on faculty since 2007.
 He has completed a Masters in Health Administration at the Sauder School of Business in addition to a research fellowship at the University of British Columbia.

-He currently serves as Medical Director of the Home Hemodialysis Program at Seven Oaks Hospital, Research Director at the Chronic Disease Innovation Centre @SOGH and is the Secretary-Treasurer of the Canadian Society of Nephrology Executive.
+He serves as Research Director at the Chronic Disease Innovation Centre @SOGH and is currently the Chief Medical Officer of Quanta Dialysis Technologies.

 Dr. Rebecca Mollard is a Clinical Research Associate at the Chronic Disease Innovation Centre and an Adjunct Professor in The Department of Food and Human Nutritional Sciences at the University of Manitoba.
 She completed a PhD in Human Nutritional Sciences in 2005 and a Postdoctoral Fellowship in the Department of Nutritional Sciences at the University of Toronto in 2011.
 Over the past decade, Dr. Mollard has conducted and published multiple acute and long-term clinical trials investigating the acute and long-term effects of foods and food components on satiety, glycaemia and cardiometabolic outcomes.
 Her current areas of research interest include nutrition, diabetes, obesity, clinically managed weight loss and chronic kidney disease.